geweidong/hardhat-nft-marketplace/README.md

 `npx hardhat ignition deploy ignition/modules/BasicNft.js --network sepolia --verify` `npx hardhat ignition deploy ignition/modules/NftMarketplace.js --network sepolia --verify`

+if some eror occur, you can use `yarn clean-local` to clean the cache and try again from complieing to deploy.

 # test 测试

 `npx hardhat test`